-In oligopoly, it is generally observed that the firms often lead to non-optimum level of output.
+In an oligopoly, it is generally observed that the firms often lead to the non-optimum level of output.
 The main reason is that the output produced under oligopoly depends upon the market share captured by each organization.
-Since last year till the middle of 2017, we witnessed invisible war for the control over black gold.
-Countries were trying their best to gain market share of crude oil market.
+Since last year until the middle of 2017, we witnessed an invisible war for control over black gold.
+Countries were trying their best to gain market share of the crude oil market.
 Thus they fail to build the optimum scales of economies and achieve optimum output

 - Selling Costs

 The oligopolists concentrate on engaging in high promotion tasks to attract customers in turn gain market share of their competitors.
-This results in wastage of great amount of available resources.
-To cover up these costs companies often sell their products at higher prices which does not really align with customer satisfaction.
+This results in wastage of a great number of available resources.
+To cover up these costs companies often sell their products at higher prices which do not really align with customer satisfaction.
 The government often plays a vital role in regulating prices.